cmcginty/PyWeather/README.md

 Fahrenheit to Celsius, and kelvin is supported, as well as conversions between inches of mercury and millibars.

+## Wind Chill Factor Calculation

+PyWeather now includes a feature to calculate the wind chill factor based on temperature and wind speed.
+This provides users with additional information about how cold it feels outside, which is particularly useful in cold weather conditions.

 ## Station Observations